 Preschool teachers’ working conditions are always considered demanding and stressful because young children require more sensitive and responsive caregiving than older students (Grant et al., 2019).
 Teachers have also been expected to support children’s holistic development in the preschool setting (Britto et al., 2017).
 Previous studies (Jeon et al., 2018; Rentzou, 2012) have shown that preschool teachers are susceptible to experience maladaptive psychological outcomes — for example burn-out, stress, anxiety, depression, loss of passion for teaching young children — which are identified as determinants of the high turnover rate among teachers in preschool education (Grant et al., 2019).
 The high turnover rate has negative impacts on the quality of the education and the care provided by the teachers (Grant et al., 2019; Rentzou, 2012).
 Further, it has been documented that preschool teachers’ well-being are positively associated with a wide range of beneficial outcomes such as quality of instruction, relationships with students and students’ educational outcomes (Grant et al., 2019).

 In order to improve the quality of preschool education, research has investigated strategies to improve the well-being of the preschool teachers (Jeon et al., 2018).
-Results suggest that special attention should also be paid to pre-service teachers as they are likely to perceived reality gaps between being a pre-service and in-service teacher, including the differences in responsibility, philosophy and resources (Mahmood, 2013).
+Results suggest that special attention should also be paid to pre-service teachers as they are likely to perceive reality gaps between being a pre-service and in-service teacher, including the differences in responsibility, philosophy and resources (Mahmood, 2013).
 The growing line of evidence regarding the challenges associated with becoming an in-service preschool teacher underscores the significance of promoting programs that aim to foster psychological resources among pre-service preschool teachers (Birchinall et al., 2019; Corcoran & O'Flaherty, 2022; Hue & Lau, 2015; Mahmood, 2013).

 Although there has been investigation supporting the effectiveness of well-being interventions in students and adults (Bolier et al., 2013; Koydemir et al., 2020; Seligman, 2012), the evidence on the effects of positive psychological programs in teachers remains relatively limited (Corcoran & O'Flaherty, 2022).
 For example, Sottimano et al. (2018) have demonstrated the ability of group-based psychosocial interventions and redefining work environment to reduce maladaptive work outcomes (e.g., stress and burnout) in Italian teachers.
 Beshai et al. (2016) have shown that a mindfulness-based psychological intervention has decreased stress and boosted well-being among selected teachers in England.
 In a related investigation, a professional development program focusing on cultivating professional growth in teaching preschoolers has increased the well-being of selected teachers in Ghana (Wolf et al., 2019; Wolf & Peele, 2019).
 Further, the 8-week gratitude intervention program has resulted in increased life satisfaction and positive emotions in selected teachers in Hong Kong (Chan, 2010, 2013).